mirumee/ariadne-website/docs/api-reference.md

     # Bindables *args accepts lists of instances:
     [user_type, post_type],
     # Both approaches can be mixed
+    # Python Enums are also valid bindables:
+    UserLevel,
 )

 # Query the schema for results